 It shows admittedly “mad scientist” and genetic researcher Michael Eisen’s impressive wholesale use of fallacious reasoning(2) while ironically brandishing the banner of “Science.”
 (And No, contrary to his claims, Eisen failed to provide any evidence of a war or attack on science by Food Safety proponents; nor did he show GMOs can be proven harmless.)

 An article on Genetically modified (GMO) food entitled “The anti-GMO campaign’s dangerous war on science“(4) is written by an admittedly “infuriated” genetic researcher in California named Michael Eisen claiming to support Open Science.

-Eisen’s article initially attracted me because I’ve been helping to inspire people with the wonders of science and promote science-based governmental decisions for a few decades, I’m aware of real attacks on science philosophy and its credibility, and I’m a bit familiar with environmental impacts — so sounds good right ?
+Eisen’s article initially attracted me because I’ve been helping to inspire people with the wonders of science and promote science-based governmental decisions for a few decades, I am concerned about attacks on science philosophy and its credibility, and I’m a bit familiar with environmental impacts — so sounds good right ?

 Wow, was I ever in for a disturbing surprise.
 With deeply profound irony the admittedly angry Eisen claims he’s fighting to defend science (“My vested interest here is science, and what I write here, I write to defend it”).

-The article’s overarching theme is based on attacking GMO Food Safety proponents for not meeting a set of standards (presumably “science reasoning”) – and to do so Eisen violates those same standards.
+The article’s overarching theme is based on attacking GMO Food Safety proponents for not meeting an unnamed set of standards (presumably “science reasoning”) – and to do so Eisen violates those same standards.
 In short — well . . . hypocrisy.

 His article attacks Informed Consent, GMO Food Harm, and Food Safety proponents themselves, with a non-stop blast of logical fallacies (meaning they prove nothing) and demonstrably misleading and false science “facts.”
 My analysis turned up more than two dozen fallacies that mortify rational discourse and science reasoning – including a single sentence that commits six (6) logical fallacies !(5)